swedishhat/iot-reflow-oven/doc/01_triac-dimmer/README.md

 _Toaster oven system flowchart_

-It's worth mentioning that this is an ad-hoc AC dimmer in that it is designed to controlling __resistive loads only__, like most toaster ovens.
+We're only going to be making the AC waveform dimmer here.
+Note that this is an ad-hoc device in that it is designed to controlling __resistive loads only__, like most toaster ovens.
 Capacitive and inductive loads require some slight modifications (the addition of snubber components) which won't be covered here but information is available online and in the component datasheets.
 Compact fluorescent lamps (CFLs) have a fairly complicated electronic ballast circuit inside their housing that is not compatible with the AC dimmer at all.

 A very common way of implementing an AC controller is with a solid-state relay.
 These allow the oven to be full ON or full OFF and the signal can be pulsed to get an approximate temperature (known colloquially as BANG-BANG controlling).
-A huge swath of the world's control systems run perfectly fine on BANG-BANG controllers but it is neither elegant nor super interesting to implement (in my opinion).
+A huge swath of the world's control systems run perfectly fine on BANG-BANG controllers but it is neither elegant nor super interesting to implement.
 Inside most solid state relays, however is a device called a TRIAC which can be ordered as a standalone device.
 Like Robert mentions [in his article](http://www.allaboutcircuits.com/projects/ambient-light-monitor-using-a-triac-to-adjust-lamp-brightness/), it's essentially a bidirectional extension of the thyristor, or can be though of as a solid-state switch that conducts current in both directions.

 ![The Solid State Relay](images/solid-state-relay.jpg)